-A: Bilingual staff services do not automatically gualify for the numerator unless the staff is OHA qualified or certified for interpreter services and they are only performing interpreter services.
+A: Bilingual staff services do not automatically qualify for the numerator unless the staff is OHA qualified or certified for interpreter services, and they are only performing interpreter services.
 It's important to accurately document the level of interpreter services provided and the metric is incentivized based on an increasing proportion of interpretation services provided by OHA-certified/qualified providers.
-For this measure, interpreted visits is defined by an interpreter present (in-person/telephonic/video) whose sole purpose is to interpret.
-If a person is both interpreting and providing medical services that is NOT an interpreted visit.